warden-protocol/wardenprotocol/docs/docs/validate-and-run-a-node/introduction.md

 	- A link to the API reference
 - An overview of the section

-**Note:** We could try keeping all theory about validation in the Learn section.
+**Note 1:** We'll explain validator concepts in the Learn section.
+**Note 2:** Perhaps, we can explain delegation plan right in the Introduction, so we don't need a separate article.